Close Menu

 “Unsavory” is quite versatile.
 It can describe anything from a dish to a character trait.
 Here’s a friendly, conversational rundown of common uses and examples.

-See also What Is the Opposite of Priceless?
-A Complete Guide to Its Meaning and Usage
+See also Opposite of Primitive: A Complete Guide to Understanding and Using the Term

 Key Uses & Examples